The Return (2024 film): Plot

-Odysseus, Telemachus, Eumaeus and their friends flee behind a pool of water, which throws the hounds off their scent.
-When Odysseus' identity is revealed, Telemachus is infuriated with his father, accusing him of abandoning him and his mother in Ithaca.
-He laments Odysseus' failure to bring the Ithacan warriors home, but ultimately resigns himself to it.
+Odysseus's old nursemaid Eurycleia discovers his identity while bathing him, after recognizing a scar on the back of his leg.
+He bids her be silent.
+Antinous persuades the suitors to form a hunting party and kill Telemachus while he is out walking in the woods, but Odysseus intervenes and reveals himself to his son.
+Odysseus, Telemachus, and Eumaeus flee, while Yias is killed by the suitor Eurymachus.
+Failing to find their quarry, the hunting party returns to the palace.
+Telemachus and Eumaeus rebuke Odysseus for his cowardice and question why he would even bother to return, having heard rumors that he abandoned Penelope for Calypso.

-Antinous discovers Penelope unraveling her weaving at night and forces her to make a decision.
-Odysseus' crew hears that Penelope will make a decision the next day.
-They go to the palace where Penelope tells the suitors that her choice is to make them compete with Odysseus' old bow, seeing if they can shoot an arrow through the holes of multiple axe heads, as he did.
-The successful suitor will win her hand in marriage.
-None of the suitors can even string the bow.
+Antinous discovers Penelope unraveling her weaving at night.
+The next day, Odysseus learns that his wife has decided on who shall marry her.
+He arrives at the palace right as Penelope tells the suitors that her choice is to make them compete with Odysseus's old bow, seeing if they can shoot an arrow through the holes of multiple axe heads, as he did in his youth.
+None of them can even string the bow properly, and Antinous goads them into once again threatening Penelope with harm.

-Odysseus offers to try, strings it, and shoots the arrow through the axe heads.
-He then shoots the suitors as the royal servants close the doors to prevent escape.
-When his arrows run out, Odysseus relentlessly kills the suitors by hand.
+Odysseus then offers to try, strings it, and shoots the arrow through the axe heads.
+He then starts killing the suitors as the royal servants close the doors to prevent escape.
+When his arrows run out, Odysseus relentlessly kills the few who remain by hand.
 Telemachus is tempted to flee, but he helps his father fight.
 Antinous surrenders, and Penelope, desirous of peace and tired of the violence, bids Telemachus let him live.
-Telemachus kills the man and horrifies his mother.
+Telemachus instead decapitates him as Penelope can only scream in horror.

 Telemachus insists on sailing off to find himself and his destiny.
-Odysseus notices that Penelope is using an unfamiliar bed.
+While begging Penelope to forgive him, Odysseus notices that she is using an unfamiliar bed.
 He goes to a hidden upper-level room and finds their old bed, which she had sealed away after he left.
 Odysseus and Penelope reconcile with each other and offer to share their past years to move on with their future together.